mahes-a/StagingBuild/README.md

     <img width="748" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/2f21d635-d0d4-4d64-b6bb-8fd0e14c686f">

-- Copy the incremental files to a processing folder to be curated by notebooks in next step , this is a optional step and the bronze tables can be curated directly from the files copied in the earlier activity ,  this way you keep the actual data landed from Source SQL for logging , auditing , debugging needs and curation can be done as a seperate process
+- Copy the incremental files to a processing folder to be curated by notebooks in next step , this is a optional step and the bronze tables can be curated directly from the files copied in the earlier activity ,  this way you keep the actual data landed from Source SQL for logging , auditing , debugging needs and curation can be done as a separate process

   <img width="887" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/0605952c-2ef5-43da-8a24-db9968801086">